Skip to main content

 I t was one of cryptocurrency's most powerful, emotional promises: "banking the unbanked" .
 Not having a bank account limits financial opportunities, increases dependence on cash, and excludes people from global economic systems.
 Bitcoin's vision was simple: The 1.7 billion people worldwide without bank accounts would use their mobile phones to leapfrog traditional finance, finally entering the global economy .
 It was a noble goal.
 However, the attempt to achieve it was a complete failure .
 The Reality of Failure Until 2022, less than 0.5% used of the unbanked population worldwide used cryptocurrency.
 Since then, these statistics improved to roughly 10% , but only because of factors like : Covid-19, crypto-industry investment in 2024 US elections, and the subsequent global economic uncertainty caused by Trump tariffs.
 This rapid, phenomenal growth in crypto adoption is NOT because of improved financial literacy or increased security...

 W hat happens when you buy a share of Apple, Tesla, or Google?
 Your money goes into the stock market ecosystem.
 You buy yourself a slice of a company that owns factories, data centers, and intellectual property.
 That company produces goods, sells services, and generates profit.
-Now, imagine you buy one Bitcoin instead, let's say for $100,000 .
-You can't say that you've put that money into some kind of a digital vault.
+Now, imagine you buy one Bitcoin instead.
+In this case, you can't say that you've put that money into some kind of a digital vault.
 You can't call it "savings ."
 And, I'll prove you in this post, it's not even a "store of value ."
 In reality, the moment your money leaves your bank account, it sets off on a one-way journey toward a blackhole of wealth consumption.
 As an engineer who has analyzed the cost structures of mining operations, and the author of The Bitcoin Pyramid , allow me to show you exactly how and where your money goes.
 It doesn't stay in the system.
 It gets burned.
-The Seller is Not Your Friend When you buy Bitcoin, you aren't b...
+In this post, we'll consider Bitcoin prices of $100,000 (past price), $70,000 (curr...

 Is Bitcoin's "Proof-of-Work" Really Useful?
 Explained Using A Simple Analogy